10 Magical Things to Do in Mangawhai

 Activities in Mangawhai and Mangawhai Heads you can’t miss!

 If you’re looking for a seaside paradise in New Zealand, then you will not be disappointed with Mangawhai!
 Located 1h20mins drive north of Auckland and 2 hours below the Bay of Islands, Mangawhai makes a great little pit stop on a Northland road trip!
-The little settlement known as both Mangawhai and Mangawhai Heads is brimming with surf, sea, sand, art, culture, cuisine and outdoors adventures.
+The little settlement known as both Mangawhai and Mangawhai Heads is brimming with surf, sea, sand, art, culture, cuisine and outdoor adventures.
 Find out what you could be getting up to with this list of things to do in Mangawhai!

 Of Mangawhai is just a small part of the Northland region, so make sure you explore the rest with these guides:

-1. Hike the Mangawhai cliff Walk
+1. Hike the Mangawhai Cliff Walk

 Climb coastal cliffs and revel in the rugged coastal scenery on the Mangawhai Cliff Walk.
 This 9km return walk takes between two to three hours to complete, following a well-marked trail.
 The track starts at the end of the surf beach and starts off with a steep 20 minute climb up some steps to the first lookout – return from the lookout for a worthwhile yet shorter alternative to the 3-hour hike.